-Located in Buena Vista, Virginia, near Southern Virginia University (SVU), the George Washington Center for Constitutional Studies is a nonpartisan academic institute that promotes Civic Education, and the instruction, study, and ideological defense of the Constitution of the United States of America, the Bill of Rights, and the Declaration of Independence, using primary sources.
-While not affiliated with SVU, the Center is developing an informal relationship with the University.
+The George Washington Center for Constitutional Studies (GWCCS) is located in historic Rockbridge County in the city of Buena Vista, Virginia near Southern Virginia University (SVU).
+GWCCS is a nonpartisan academic institute that promotes Civic Education, and the instruction, study, and ideological defense of the principles of the American Founding, the Constitution of the United States of America, the Bill of Rights, and the Declaration of Independence, based on natural law principles using primary sources.

-The Center offers classes and instruction on the Constitution, America’s founding documents, the lives and writings of the Founders, the Revolution and Founding of the American Republic, and will hold, sponsor or participate in events, conferences, seminars, workshops, symposia and related activities.
-It brings together students, teachers, scholars and citizens for consideration of constitutional principles, and issues relating to history, politics, and religion.
+The Center offers classes and instruction on the Constitution, America’s founding documents, the lives and writings of the Founders, the Revolution and Founding of the American Republic, and plans to hold, sponsor or participate in events, conferences, seminars, workshops, symposia and related activities.
+We seek to bring together citizens, students, teachers, and scholars for consideration of constitutional principles, and issues relating to history, politics, and religion.

 Principles of the Constitution

 Explore natural law principles of liberty, virtue, equality, and law through the original curriculum for the teaching the Constitution at the University of Virginia, set forth by Thomas Jefferson, James Madison, and the Board of Visitors (March 4, 1825).
 Key documents to be studied are Locke’s Second Treatise on Government, Sidney’s Discourses Concerning Government, the Declaration of Independence, Federalist Papers Nos.
 1, 10, 39, 51, 78 and 84, and Washington’s Farewell Address.
 Download a free copy of "Jefferson & Madison's Guide to the Constitution."